 Do succulents like humidity?

-Let's think of this question in a simple way.
+Let's simply think of this question.
 As far as we know, California is the paradise of succulent plants, especially these cities, San Diego, Los Angeles, San Jose.
-You can enjoy the most amazing and unforgettable succulent views while driving through the cities.
-It is no wonder that almost everyone who lives in these cities would grow succulents in the backyard.
+You can enjoy the most unforgettable juicy views while driving through the towns.
+So it is no wonder that almost everyone who lives in these cities would grow succulents in the backyard.
 So how about California's climate?

 With warm summers and frost-free winters, coastal California meets the perfect climate for succulents and cactus to thrive.
-Though the 'rainy season' occurs between November and March.
+However, the 'rainy season occurs between November and March.
 But it is gentle and won't influence the succulents to grow outside.

 Due to poor aeration and high heat in summer, high humidity often occurs indoors especially after rainy days or getting too much water.
 That is why fungal problems easily happen during this period.
-In turn, for indoor succulents in cold months, basically they can survive as long as you do not overwater them because winter climate is dry.
+In turn, indoor succulents in cold months can survive as long as you do not overwater them because winter climate is dry.
 Click here to know succulent summer care.